Is your next holiday in the City of Light, Paris?

 This Roman Catholic cathedral honors the patrons of Brussels – the Saints Michael and Gudula.
 The building is one of the finest examples of the Brabantine Gothic style of architecture.

 When you get inside, pay close attention to the splendid stained-glass windows.
 They originate in the 16th, 17th, and 19th centuries.
-Many of them depict scenes of the Legend of the Miraculous Sacrament.
+Many of them depict scenes from the Legend of the Miraculous Sacrament.

 Address: Place Sainte-Gudule, 1000 Brussels